National Database and Registration Authority: Requirements

 In Pakistan, all adult citizens must register for the Computerised National Identity Card (CNIC) with a unique number upon reaching the age of 18.
 It serves as an identification document to authenticate an individual's identity as the citizen of Pakistan.
 Before introduction of the CNIC, manual National Identity Cards (NICs) were issued to citizens of Pakistan.
 Today, the Government has shifted all its existing records of National Identity Cards (NIC) to the central computerised database managed by NADRA.
-New CNIC's are machine-readable and carry facial and fingerprint information.